camillarhodes/CIL_Sleeplearning/README.md

 ## Setting up dependencies

-We provide two ways to set up the environment using either conda or pip

-### Environment setup using Conda
+The following commands require [anaconda](https://www.anaconda.com).
 You should run these commands from the root project directory.

 First, set up the conda environment: